 In Africa, a good wedding must have lots of food, family, joy, laughter, and dancing.
 Food is that Important, to the extent that the native people have a saying which says, “Relationships are not complete unless you partake of food together.”
 The women were ululating and throwing rice.
 Which serves the same purpose as confetti.

 And yes, the most important thing is the two joint together.
 The night before, people don’t usually sleep much, because of excitement.
 They sing songs of joy and teasing the daughter in law or son-in-law.
 The wedding was a blast.
 I tell you folks eat, danced and sang.
-This is when the bride’s side usually want the son-in-law to square up the lobola.
-Lobola is the monies, cows, and clothes the bride’s parents get from the groom’ side.
+This is when the bride’s side usually wants the son-in-law to square up the lobola.
+Lobola is the monies, cows, and clothes the bride’s parents get from the groom’s side.
 And this one is HUGE! another-language-culture

 This is now at 26 years down the line.
 God has been faithful.
 Have learned several learns of life.
 Which we can humbly share and tell.
 We can pretty much at this stage and say, been there, done that!